 New Kent Fire-Rescue was formed to respond to emergencies related to fire, emergency medical, rescue, and hazardous materials incidents.
 In addition, we have an active fire prevention program which provides public education to area day cares, our four county operated schools and active adult communities.
 The Fire Marshal’s Office provides plan review and daily fire code inspections to local businesses.
 Our department consists of career and volunteer staff who are both trained to respond to fire and medical calls and who are very proud to serve the County of New Kent.

-New Kent Fire-Rescue has four fire stations, a fifth (5th) one on the way, staffed with 41 full and part-time paid and 15 active volunteer fire fighters, one (1) full time assistant fire marshal, one (1) part-time Deputy Emergency management coordinator, and four (4) administrative personnel which includes the Fire Chief, Deputy Chief of Operations and the Battalion Chief of Human Resource Development and Professional Standards.
-Along with being charged for the day-to-day emergencies, New Kent Fire-Rescue handles the Emergency Management activities within the county.
+New Kent Fire-Rescue has four fire stations, a fifth (5th) one on the way, staffed with 42 full and part-time paid and 15 active volunteer fire fighters, one (1) full time assistant fire marshal, one (1) part-time Deputy Emergency management coordinator, and four (4) administrative personnel which includes the Fire Chief, Deputy Chief of Operations, the Deputy Chief of Administration and Administrative Assistant.
+Along with being charged with the day-to-day emergencies, New Kent Fire-Rescue handles the Emergency Management activities within the county.
 In this role we manage the function of creating framework within the county to reduce vulnerability to all hazards, natural and man-made, and to cope and recover from large scale disasters.
 Daily staff are engaged in coordinating and integrating all activities (planning, training, and exercises) necessary to build, sustain, and improve the capability to mitigate against, prepare for, respond to, and recover from threatened or actual natural disasters, acts of terrorism, or other man-made disasters.